 There are two types of attribute domains you can use to restrict field values: coded value domain and range domain.

-Coded value domain—Uses codes to define a set of allowed values for a field that stores discrete data
+A coded value domain uses codes to define a set of allowed values for a field that stores discrete data.

 You can use a coded value domain for any data type.
-For the eye color field, you could create a coded domain.
-These are examples of two possible code sets:
+For the eye color field, you could create a coded domain using one of the following example code sets:

 - Blk = Black

 - Brn = Brown

 - Grn = Green